4 Ways to Improve Credit

 1. Check Your Credit Report.

-The first step to improving your credit score is to see how much of an improvement you need to make.
+The first step to improving your credit score is to determine how much improvement you need.
 You can obtain a free copy of your credit report at: https://www.annualcreditreport.com/index.action

 There are three main credit reporting agencies: Experian, Equifax, and TransUnion.
 Credit scores generally range between 300 to 850.
 A good credit score is typically 700 or above; a fair credit score is generally between 650 and 699; a poor score is around 600 to 649; and a score below 600 is considered a bad credit score.